ofekt92/horizon-chatbot/README.md

  Sessions should be controlled by the Backend, in Redis or a traditional DB where we could handle multitple sessions for many users.
  Currently, all sessions will be terminated if (when!) the process ends.
  Also, we're currently managing user sessions in-memory with a simple mapped object.
 I'd move all of that logic to a Redis server so that we could retreive sessions after, for example, a process restart.

+ Additionaly, sessions should have a name. switching sessions by ID can be confusing.

  - Auth